-So I think about what influence all these sports have on us.
-Do you watch any and then feel inspired to go and start doing them??
+Do you watch any sports or and then feel inspired after the Olympics or Wimbledon??
 Did you ever take up rowing or athletics after our 2012??
 Do you suddenly feel right I’m getting up and out and going to start the Couch to 5K??

 For me personally I have ALWAYS since age dot, loved exercising, doing sport and being active outdoors.
 I was good at all sports but I didn’t excel in any!
 I did however learn over the years that we need to listen to our bodies and push as far as the body would allow and that it was a gradual whole body training & strength that was needed and it wasn’t just turn up and do it – I had to work at it.